selfrecc/dkimpy-milter/README.md

     To: very long name <a@example.org>,
     	anotherloo...ong name b <b@example.org>

-    This rewrite is also done after opendkim has seen the message, meaning the signature opendkim attaches to the message does not match the content it signed.
+    This rewrite is also done after dkimpy-milter has seen the message, meaning the signature dkimpy-milter attaches to the message does not match the content it signed.
 There is not a known configuration change to mitigate this mutation.

-    The only known mechanism for dealing with this is to have distinct instances of opendkim do the verifying (inbound) and signing (outbound) so that the version that arrives at the signing instance is already in the rewritten form, guaranteeing the input and output are the same and thus the signature matches the payload.
+    The only known mechanism for dealing with this is to have distinct instances of dkimpy-milter do the verifying (inbound) and signing (outbound) so that the version that arrives at the signing instance is already in the rewritten form, guaranteeing the input and output are the same and thus the signature matches the payload.

 ### POSTFIX